svenithalor/Project5/README.md

 synchronized public static void writeUsers() **Description** This method writes existing user information into both buyer.csv and seller.csv

+ public static Bike searchBike(int bikeId) **Description** This method allows the user to search for the index of a bike they are looking for on the listing page
+ @param bikeId the 4 digit unique bike id entered by the user
+ @return the bike with the matching id entered

+ public static int getBuyerIndex(Buyer buyer) **Description** This method allows for the user to get the index of a buyer they are looking for in the buyers database
+ @param buyer navigating the customer page
+ @return the index of the buyer they are looking for in the buyer database.
+If the buyer is not found, then return an index of -1

+public static int getSellerIndex(String sellerName) **Description** Returns index of master seller list given the Seller name String
+ @param sellerName the name of the seller navigating the seller page
+ @return the index of the seller they are looking for in the sellers database.
+If the seller is not found, then return an index of -1

 synchronized public static void setBuyers(ArrayList<Buyer> buyers) **Description** Updates the buyers database
 @param buyers of Boilermaker Bikes

  public static ArrayList<Buyer> getBuyers() **Description** returns the buyers database